mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 ### Live teardowns of actual posts

-During the course, some of the student asked if we could do an exercise where studnets shared their writing and we gave them feedback.
+During the course, some of the students asked if we could do an exercise where students shared their writing, and we gave them feedback.
 Three students shared articles or drafts, and we critiqued them, and they asked if we could do more of that.

-In the next class, I opened the floor up to volunteers but nobody had anything ready to share.
-As consolation, I offered to just visit Hacker News, pick an article, and break down its strengths and weaknesses.
+In the next class, I opened the floor to volunteers but nobody had anything ready to share.
+I offered to just visit Hacker News, pick an article, and break down its strengths and weaknesses.
 That was fun, but I was picking from the front page, which meant that the articles were already doing well.
-The class suggested I pick brand new submissions whose fate wasn't yet known.
+The class suggested I pick brand-new submissions whose fate wasn't yet known.

 The lesson really came alive for me when I started critiquing new submissions.
 Because it's easy to look at a submission that succeeded and explain why, but it's a bigger challenge to look at a submission whose fate is unknown and predict its performance.
 And because it's a stranger's post, and I'm presenting to a private group, I could just say whatever came to mind without worrying about offending the author or being overly picky.